cilium/cilium/Documentation/network/servicemesh/ingress-to-gateway/ingress-to-gateway.rst

 - *automated*, creating rules using the `ingress2gateway tool <https://github.com/kubernetes-sigs/ingress2gateway>`_.
   This project reads Ingress resources from a Kubernetes cluster based on your current Kube Config.
 It will output YAML for equivalent Gateway API resources to stdout.

+Ingress Annotations Migration
+#############################

+Most Ingress controllers make the use of annotations to provide support for specific features, such as HTTP request manipulation and routing.
+As highlighted above, the Gateway API model avoids the use of implementation-specific annotations where possible to provide a portable configuration.

+Therefore, porting implementation-specific Ingress annotations to a Gateway API resource rarely applies.
+Instead, the Gateway API provides native support for some of these features, including:

+- Request/response manipulation
+- Traffic splitting
+- Header, query parameter, or method-based routing

 Examples
 ########